wxWidgets/wxWidgets/docs/qt/install.md

 Install latest Qt5 packages (qt5-default).
 To build unit tests, libcppunit-dev is required.
-You will need to install other dependencies to compile wxWidgets depending on the features you'll want to use (build-essential libjpeg-dev libtiff5-dev ubuntu-restricted-extras freeglut3 freeglut3-dev libsdl1.2-dev libgstreamer-plugins-base0.10-dev)
+You will need to install other dependencies to compile wxWidgets depending on the features you'll want to use (build-essential libjpeg-dev libtiff-dev ubuntu-restricted-extras freeglut3 freeglut3-dev libsdl1.2-dev libgstreamer-plugins-base0.10-dev)